Guidance to federate (share) calendars with NHSmail

 How long will it take to enable federation?

-Once you provide the completed Federation Partnership Agreement (FPA) and Pre-Requisites table with your NHS England National Service Customer Portal request, you will be notified of approximate timelines for federation enablement.
+Once you provide the completed Federation Partnership Agreement (FPA) and completed NHS England National Service Customer Portal request, you will be notified of approximate timelines for federation enablement.
 All federation requests are carried out on the 7th and 21st of every month and can take up to 10 working days to complete.

 Technical requirements & synchronisation